rangsimanketkaew/rangsimanketkaew.github.io/index.md

         In 2016, I won the royal winner award of
         <a href="https://www.facebook.com/TCC.ChallengeUBE/">Thailand Computational Chemistry Challenge (TCCC)</a> organized jointly by UBE Corporation
-        and Department of Chemistry, Chulalongkorn University, where I used the dissipative particle dynamics (DPD) technique to investigate the mechanical properties of crosslinking-polyisoprene (natural rubber) reinforced by single-walled carbon nanotube (SWCNT).
+        and Department of Chemistry, Chulalongkorn University, where I used the dissipative particle dynamics (DPD) technique to investigate the mechanical properties of crosslinking-polyisoprene (natural rubber) reinforced by single-walled carbon nanotubes (SWCNTs).
       </p>

       <p class="indent">